Aetna Insurance Coverage for Drug and Alcohol Rehab

 Aetna insurance covers a wide range of substance use disorders.

-Like most major insurers, Aetna does not limit coverage based on the type of substance—coverage is generally based on medical necessity, not the specific drug involved.
+Like most major insurers, Aetna does not limit coverage based on the type of substance—coverage is generally based on medical necessity —meaning if a person needs professional help to recover safely, their treatment may be eligible for insurance coverage regardless of the substance involved.

 One of the most commonly treated addictions.
 Aetna typically covers detox, inpatient rehab, and outpatient services for alcohol dependence.